This feature is available for open card sorts on an active subscription

 You could also create your own cards.
 Simply write the card names onto pieces of card, and write the order on the back of the cards (1, 2, 3, for example).
 If you create your own cards, you'll need to manually upload them rather than scanning the barcodes.

-Step two: Get your participants to sort the cards
+Step 2: Get your participants to sort the cards

-Step three: Scan or type your results into OptimalSort
+Step 3: Scan or type your results into OptimalSort

 On the Participants tab of your Results page, click 'Add a moderated card sort participant'.
-Add the participant identifier (if you asked for one), and use the 'Comments' text box to add your notes or the answers to any pre and post survey questions you asked participants.
+Add the participant identifier (if you asked for one), and use the 'Comments' text box to add your notes or the answers to any pre- and post-study questions you asked participants.